Black-tailed Deer

 This tiny track belongs to a fawn less than a month old.

 blacktailed deer fawn track.
-Photo copyright by Kim A. Cabrera 2008.
+Photo copyright

 A doe resting in the woods on a sunny afternoon.
 This doe was tolerant of my presence until I got too close.
 Then she bounded off.

-Doe resting in the woods in a shady spot.
-Photo copyright Kim A. Cabrera 2008.
+resting in the woods in a shady spot.
+Photo

 deer feeding sign plant browsed by deer

 The two photos above show plants browsed by deer.
 Deer lack top incisor teeth and must grip vegetation in their teeth and tear it.
 This results in rough cuts as shown here.
 Animals with sharp incisors, such as rabbits, will leave neatly cut off plant tips.
+Deer do have a hard upper palate that helps them grip vegetation so the bottom teeth (incisors) can tear it off.

 The heart-shaped prints of deer are easy to identify and common in many areas.
 The pointed end of the print indicates the direction of travel.

 Deer scat is an oval pellet.
 The pellets are easy to recognize by the dimple on one end and the point on the other end.
+Deer scats usually come out in a group, as opposed to the way rabbits excrete scats, one pellet at a time.
+Deer scats can be clumped if the deer has been eating a moist diet.
+The deer scats page has examples of this.

 Their large ears, from which mule deer get their name, can move independently.

-When deer are walking, you can tell whether the track maker was a buck or a doe.
+The following theory has been proved false.
+The theory goes that, when deer are walking, you can tell whether the track maker was a buck or a doe.
 Males tend to have wider shoulders, so the hind tracks (the ones on top) will fall to the inside of the line of travel.
 The doe's wider hips will cause the hind tracks to fall to the outside of the line of travel.
 This is true only when they are walking.
-Bucks have antlers which are shed once a year.
-The antlers of black-tailed deer (and mule deer) are forked.
-They don't branch from one main beam like those of the white-tailed deer do.
+This theory has since been dis-proven.
+There are better ways to tell the tracks apart.

 Dewclaws show in deer tracks when they are walking in soft mud, or when they are running.
 The toes spread and dewclaws leave imprints in these cases.
 The dewclaws on the hind feet are farther from the hooves than those on the front feet.
-This is a hind foot.
-If it was the front, the dewclaw marks would be closer to the rear part of the hoof.
-I have noticed that rutting bucks will often show their dewclaws.
-This is due to how they often walk with their heads held down and noses facing front when near a doe.
-It causes the feet to hit the ground with more force and the toes spread out.
-The dewclaws often show in these tracks.
+This is a front foot.

 Also see Black-tailed Deer Feeding Signs Page for more clues to deer presence.

-See the Deer Rutting Signs page for more signs left by rutting bucks.
+Deer Rutting Signs page for more signs left by rutting bucks.

 Personal Notes on Black-tailed Deer